BY JOHN PAXTON, CHIEF EXECUTIVE OFFICER, MHI

 As firms strive to overcome the workforce challenges, supply chain leaders know that their workforce continues to be their most valuable asset.
 The priority of keeping them safe and productive—regardless of the fluctuations of demand or disruptions—will improve the overall employee experience.
 As such, your workforce must remain at the center of any technology integration.

-This issue of MHI Solutions covers a variety of current topics, including technology and performance metrics, as well as workforce topics on safety, ergonomics, DEI, culture, leadership and remote work.
+The Q4 2021 issue of MHI Solutions covers a variety of current topics, including technology and performance metrics, as well as workforce topics on safety, ergonomics, DEI, culture, leadership and remote work.
 I hope it helps to supply the information and resources you need to ensure the safety and efficiency of your connected supply chain workforce.